longinus99/scFANCL/README.md

 ## Training scFANCL
 Our code supports `.h5`, `.mat` and `.h5ad` file formats.
 To run scFANCL follow these steps:
 1. Prepare Datasets File:<br>
-  Save your dataset file and change the `path` to your Data directory
+  Save your dataset file and change the `path` at `main.py` to your Data directory
 2. Configure the Dataset Type:<br>
   In `main.py`, add the dataset name(without extension) to the appropriate list:
   * For H5-format, add to the `h5_datasets` list.